 These portions must have been in a form that is very close to the form of the Qur’an read today, supporting the view that the text has undergone little or no alteration and that it can be dated to a point very close to the time it was believed to be revealed.

 One two-page leaf contains verses 17–31 of Surah 18 (Al-Kahf) while the other leaf the final eight verses 91–98 of Surah 19 (Maryam) and the first 40 verses of Surah 20 (Ta-Ha), all in their present day sequence and conforming to the standard text.
 (Emphasis mine.)
 The text also contains divisions between surahs.
+Clearly visible in the manuscript pictured below.

 The fact that this more ancient manuscript conforms to the text we have today was discovered in comparing later manuscripts with this one.
 This includes the top ten Oldest Quranic manuscripts.
 There was simply no substantial difference, neither in the words nor the sequence or order.